zatsit-oss/zats-blog-content/blog/cloud/2024-10-25-crossplane/index.md

 <img src="./logo-crossplane.svg" style="width: 100px" />

-Crossplane se définit comme annoncé sur leur baseline...
+Crossplane se définit comme annoncé sur leur baseline :

 > Build control planes without needing to write code.
 Crossplane has a highly extensible backend that enables you to orchestrate applications and infrastructure no matter where they run, and a highly configurable frontend that lets you define the declarative API it offers.